paweln1986/assert4hs-core/README.md

 ##### Changing subject uder test

 The `focus` function allows to transform the subject under test, but the original subject is lost.
-Function `inside` is similar to the function `focus`, but preserve theoriginal subject under test.
+Function `inside` is similar to the function `focus`, but preserve the original subject under test.

 ```haskell
 data Foo = Foo {name :: String, age :: Int} deriving (Show, Eq)